psakievich/hello-spack/docs/index.md

 So if we install multiple version of the same spec we have to get very specific, and we have to start worrying about collisions, stale installations etc.

-Spack has the ability to generate [environments](https://spack.readthedocs.io/en/latest/environments.html#environments-spack-yaml)to help with this issue and allow for specific customization of configuration settings (installation locations, module names and locations, build parameters, etc).
+Spack has the ability to generate [environments](https://spack.readthedocs.io/en/latest/environments.html#environments-spack-yaml) to help with this issue and allow for specific customization of configuration settings (installation locations, module names and locations, build parameters, etc).